Prostate Cancer Treatment

 Prior to CyberKnife treatment, the patient is scheduled for a short outpatient procedure in which three to five tiny gold “seeds” – fiducial markers – are inserted into the prostate.
 The fiducials are placed through a needle, which is guided via an ultrasound.
 The patient may be asked to clean out his rectum with an enema on the day of the fiducial placement.

 The CyberKnife System uses the fiducials as reference points to identify the exact location of the prostate.
 Physicians will wait approximately one week after insertion of the fiducials before beginning CyberKnife treatment planning to ensure that fiducial movement has stabilized.
 A treatment plan is specifically designed by a medical physicist in conjunction with the patient’s physicians.
 The patient need not be present.
 During treatment planning, CT and/or MRI data is downloaded into the CyberKnife System’s treatment planning software.
 The medical team determines the size of the area being targeted by radiation and the radiation dose, and identifies critical structures – such as the bladder and rectum – where radiation should be minimized.

 At this time, the CyberKnife System calculates the optimal radiation delivery plan to treat the prostate.
 Each patient’s unique treatment plan takes full advantage of the CyberKnife System’s extreme maneuverability, allowing for a safe and accurate prostate cancer treatment.
-After the treatment plan is developed, the patient returns to the CyberKnife center for treatment, which is usually delivered in one to five sessions.
+After the treatment plan is developed, the patient returns to the CyberKnife center for treatment, which is delivered in five sessions.

 The treatment session